A Closer Look At Our Wine Boxes

-Crates are boxes that are tacked together, used to transport something and then discarded.
+Wine crates are usually something that is tacked together, used to transport bottles and then discarded.
 Unfortunately, many items marketed as wine "boxes" fall into this category.
 They are poorly constructed, have lids that don't fit or operate properly and are not built to last.
 We handcraft our wine boxes to be a treasured keepsake of unmatched fit and finish.
-We realize that when making an online purchase it is sometimes hard to see the differences, but we guarantee you will not find a better wine box for the money.
-The difference is in the details.
+We realize that when making an online purchase it is sometimes hard to see the differences, but we know they are in the details.

 Proudly Crafted By Artisans

-Most boxes you will find are either a cheaply purchased box made in mass from overseas, a box someone has outsourced to another company who does not take real pride in the end product, or a poorly crafted project by someone who just tries to copy what others have created.
+Most wine boxes you will find are either a cheaply purchased box made in mass from overseas, a box someone has outsourced to another company who does not take real pride in the end product, or a poorly crafted project by someone who just tries to copy what others have created.
 We promise you that none of these options can match our craftsmanship or our passion for the end product.
 We hand-make each box right here in our workshop, from start to finish, overseeing every aspect of it's creation.
 A craftsman spends the extra time needed to ensure each and every box meets our high expectations for quality and detail.
 We do this to ensure that you receive a box you will be as proud to give, as we are to make.

 Dovetailed Corner Joints

 We use half-blind dovetail joints to create the corners of our boxes.
 This method of joinery requires skill and precision.
-While it is more complicated and labor intensive to make, it is stronger and more attractive than typical box joints or the nailed and glued construction found in most other wine boxes.
+While it is more complicated and labor intensive to make, it is stronger and more attractive than typical box joints or the nailed, screwed and glued construction found in most other wine boxes.
 Dovetails are often found in high-end furniture and cabinetry for a reason - it is beautiful, strong, and will last.